BlueBlazin/web-worker-hooks/README.md

 }
 ```

-The function provided to the hook gets called immediately inside the worker It receives two arguments, `postMessage` which shadows the `postMessage` function available on the worker scope.
+The function provided to the hook gets called immediately inside a web worker.
+It receives two arguments, `postMessage` which shadows the `postMessage` function available on the worker scope.
 And a `setOnMessage` function which can be used to set `onmessage`.

-The hook returns a plain `Worker` instance so all its methods are available for use.
+The hook returns a plain `Worker` object so all its methods are available for use.

 2. `useWorkerTimeout`